Last updated on November 17, 2025

 Shepherd of the Cosmos | Illustration by Johannes Voss

-Foretell is often a cost-reducing mechanic, one that sometimes grants extra benefits to the caster for having foretold it.
-What makes foretell so flexible is the fact that at you can pay two mana to foretell a card any point during your turn.
+Foretell is often a cost-reducing mechanic, one that sometimes grants extra benefits to the caster for having foretold a card.
+What makes foretell so flexible is the fact that at you can pay 2 mana to foretell a card any point during your turn.
 This lets you use mana extremely efficiently.

 When Can You Foretell?

 You can use foretell at any point on your turn when you have priority.
-Functionally, you can foretell a card whenever you can cast an instant.
+Functionally, you can foretell a card whenever you can cast an instant, but only during your own turn.
+It's not a sorcery-only ability.

 Can You Cast a Foretold Card on the Same Turn?

-The biggest drawback to foretelling a card is that it doesn’t let you cast it the same turn you foretell it.
+The biggest drawback to foretelling a card is that you can't cast the exiled card the same turn you foretell it.
 Otherwise it would pretty much just be a cost-reducing mechanic.

 Is Foretell Instant Speed?